UglyWillDuckling/diamond-mine/Emerald/emerald/Clippings/POSIX Shell Tutorial.md

 read a;echo a is $a
 ) <file

 Exactly three lines of the file are read.
-I should emphasize the that C shell cannot do this easily.
-It does not have a built-in mechanism to read exact one line.
-Also the C shell command to read a single line only reads from the controlling terminal, and cannot be redirected to get input from a file, or a pipe, while the Bourne shell can.

 What happens if the "read" command has more than one argument?
 The command breaks the input line into words, using whitespace as the characters between words.
 Each word is assigned to a different variables.
 If there are not enough words, the last variables are assigned an empty value.
 If there are too many, the last variable gets the leftovers.
 What gets printed if the following is executed?